morgana-x/Fishy/README.md

 Fishy is a "**work in progress**" vanilla dedicated server for Webfishing written in C#.

-> [!CAUTION]
+> [!WARNING]
-> Fishy is still in early development, so please don’t expect everything to work perfectly just yet!
+> Fishy is in Beta—it's largely stable, but some minor issues may occur, and a few features are still in progress.

 ## Why a dedicated server?
 I’ve always loved the concept and style of Webfishing, but there’s one issue that has always bothered me: